clebermrf/api-clickhouse/README.md

 ## 3. ClickHouse

 ClickHouse is an amazing database to calculate metrics over big data.
-The folder is just a docker volume to hold the `trips` table.
-This table has the ReplacingMergeTree() engine that deduplicates data based on columns (origin_coord, destination_coord, datetime).
+The main table used by the API is a ReplacingMergeTree() engine that deduplicates data based on columns (origin_coord, destination_coord, datetime).

 ___